madityarafip/My-Machine-Learning/ML-Zoomcamp/Midterm-Project-Week-7/README.md

 | 16  |  poutcome (Outcome of the previous marketing campaign) |  Categorical | failure, nonexistent, success |
 | 17  |  Target (has the client subscribed a term deposit?) | Categorical  | yes, no |

+## Project Notebooks
+Objective of this project is to create a subscription services to predict the probability whether the potential client will subscribe to a term deposit or not (variable y = yes/no).
+So in this notebooks, I do some processing before I deploy my model to subscription services.
+The process includes:
+1. Data preparation
+2. Exploratory data analysis (EDA)
+   What I do in this part:
+    + Check data information
+    + Check missing value from the data
+    + Change the `'Target'` feature into binary
+    + Check if the data is balance or not
+    + Look at numerical and categorical features
+    + Check unique values in categorical features
+    + Visualize numerical features
+3. Split dataset ➡️ Train/Val/Test (60%/20%/20%)
+4. Features importances
+	 What I do in this part:
+	 + View Mutual Info Score for Categorical Features of full train data
+	 + Use Correlation Matrix to see correlation between features and target in train data and visualize it using heatmap
+5. Choose model
+	 For this midterm project there are a few model for classification that I used:
+	 + `LogisticRegression()`
+   + `DecisionTreeClassifier()`
+   + `RandomForestClassifier()`
+   + `XGBoost()`

+   The best parameter and model will be selected based on the best performance of the model seen from AUC score of the validation data for each trained model.
+6. Train the best and final model